What are the specific improvements under consideration for Oakton Park?

 The Oakton Ice Arena does not have an elevator, restricting access to the multipurpose room and programs on the second floor.
 Changing rooms are also on the second floor, requiring figure skaters, hockey players and recreational skaters to go up and down a tight staircase.
 By redesigning the space to be on one floor, these and other accessibility problems would be solved.

 Would the potential improvements deliver on the Park District’s commitment to environmental stewardship?

 The carbon footprint of the 51-year-old Ice Arena would be reduced by extending its useful life and improving its efficiency.
 The new indoor turf field would also be highly energy efficient.
-The project design also seeks to preserve as many of the existing, healthy trees on site as possible and to provide opportunities for residents to enjoy them through the addition of a walking path that circles the site, connects to a passive gathering area and may potentially connect to the adjacent Forest Preserve.
+The project design also seeks to preserve as many of the existing, healthy trees on site as possible and to provide opportunities for residents to enjoy them through the addition of a walking path that circles the site and connects to a passive gathering area.

 Back to top

 Would district residents continue to receive priority registration and discounted fees at the Oakton Sports Complex?

 Yes, district residents would benefit from priority registration and lower fees.
 Open walking times at the indoor turf field would be free of charge to district residents.

 What is the total cost of the potential improvements and the estimated tax impact?